dtcenter/METdataio/docs/Users_Guide/reformat_stat_data.rst

        .. dropdown:: keep_all_cols

-         * relevant for reformatting MPR or DMAP linetypes only
+         * Relevant for reformatting MPR or DMAP linetypes only
          * True if reformatting for scatter plot, False otherwise
          * For scatter plots, all column names are needed but the stat_name, stat_value, and confidence limits are not needed